1st century in Lebanon: Ecclesiastical administration

-Industry
+Economy

+During the reign of Vespasian, shops in the forum were restored.

-There is evidence in Josephus of substantial Jewish interest in silk, both in trade and production, especially in Berytus and Tyre.
-In the Roman period, Jiyeh was a production site of Beirut Type 2 amphorae transporting olive oil from the 1st century AD onwards.
+There is also evidence in Josephus of substantial Jewish interest in silk, both in trade and production, especially in Berytus and Tyre.
+In the Roman period, Jiyeh was a production site of Beirut Type 2 amphorae transporting olive oil from the 1st century AD onwards, and local produce from Berytus, probably wine, was carried in locally made amphorae stamped with the name of the city, “BER,” and “COL”.